MuchokiDavid/python-mini-projects/README.md

 Each project has its own directory and `README.md` file with specific instructions on how to run and use the project.
 Navigate to the project's directory and follow the instructions provided.

-For example:
+For example, to run a specific project:

 1. Navigate to the project directory:

     ```bash
-    cd python-mini-projects
+    cd python-google-sheets
     ```

 2. Run the project:

     ```bash
-    python main.py
+    python sheet.py
     ```

-(Replace `main.py` with the relevant script file for the project)
+(Replace `sheet.py` with the relevant script file for the project)

 ## Contributing